11 Lessons I’ve Learned Blogging With 100 Posts

 I upgraded this blog from free WordPress.com to WordPress.org on the 22, Oct 2017.
-It was easy peasy for me as I didn’t have any issues when setting up my own self-hosted blog.
-If you’re a newbie who still uses WordPress.com, then definitely check out my post Change From Free WordPress to Self-Hosted.
+It was easy peasy for me as I didn't have any issues when setting up my own self-hosted blog.
+If you're a newbie who still uses WordPress.com, then definitely check out my post How To Start A Self Hosted Site For Beginners.

-I hit my 100 posts mark during August (coincidently my birthday month) with the post “A Day in the Life of a Teenage Blogger“.
+I hit my 100 posts mark during August (coincidently my birthday month).
 Surprisingly, I never thought it would take me a year to hit the 100 marks nor the fact that it would be an accomplishment.

 With that, here are the lessons I've learned from hitting over 100 posts.